redhat-marketplace/task-manager/README.md

 If you used SDKMAN! to install java then the install path typically be `$HOME/.sdkman/candidates/java/14.0.2.j9-adpt` on MacOS.

+#### Windows
+You can go to https://adoptopenjdk.net/ and download the installer.

 ### Build and run
 Run the build using `./gradlew build`